-The most common type of petroleum spill which occurs on active drill sites are of hydraulic oil, characterized by one or more dark stains located within several metres of the casing.
-Deposits of used drill grease are also common, generally located at the base of the casing.
+One type of petroleum spill which may occur on an active drill site is a spill of hydraulic oil, generally characterized by one or more dark stains located within several metres of the casing.
+Deposits of used drill grease may also be left behind, generally located at the base of the casing.

-Fuel spills at water pump sites are also common, and while generally very small in volume, present the most direct opportunity for petroleum contamination of a waterbody.
+Fuel spills at water pump sites may also occur, and while generally very small in volume, present the most direct opportunity for petroleum contamination of a waterbody.